 Below is a quick overview, steps with pictures, and a video if needed.

-Steps to Oiling an Evaporative Cooler Bearings Quick Overview
+Overview for Oiling an Evaporative Cooler Bearings

 - Remove the side panels